 That idea of personal services as self care is so old school these days.
 But even before the virus, did you have time or the budget for a regular massage?
 Yes, you might have been depleted, exhausted, over-stimulated, often worried about one thing or another, but did you think of self care as a necessity?
-Did you know that stress could impact your body and make you sick?
+Did you know that according to a naturopathic doctor in Phoenix, stress could impact your body and make you sick?

 Okay.
 We feel stress and grief, and all the positive and negative emotions known to man.
 But manicures, while pleasant if you can sit still for them long enough, are now out of the question.
 So what is new style taking care of yourself?